 Let me be honest with you, when I first decided to write this post, my intentions were to focus on the importance of thinking positive because when we think positive and are optimistic, we’ll live happier lives.
 And while that may be true on a very small scale, it turns out it isn’t as simple as that.

-It’s important to understand where the negative thoughts are coming from.
-Many negative emotions and thoughts come from blaming someone or something for a situation that happened in their lives and it can weigh them down both physically and mentally.
+It’s important to understand where negative thoughts are coming from.
+Negative emotions and thoughts usually come from blaming someone or something for a situation that happened in their lives and can weigh heavily on a person both physically and mentally.

-Telling someone who has experienced trauma, for example, to ‘think positive’ can imply that they have control over their negative thoughts and that if they aren’t able to think positively, they’re at fault of the outcome which in most cases is anxiety and depression which can lead to feelings of shame or guilt.
+Telling someone who has experienced trauma, for example, to ‘think positive’ can imply that they have control over their negative thoughts and failing to gain the ability to think positively can result in anxiety and depression which intern can lead to feelings of shame or guilt.

-Or think about that friend who has spent weeks getting the courage to share an event or feelings they’ve encountered, only to be told ‘think positive things will get better’.
+Think about that friend who has spent weeks mustering up the courage to share an awful event or somber feelings they’ve experienced, only to be told ‘think positive things will get better’.
 This is not helpful at all when saying this, it essentially undermines what a person has experienced or what they may be feeling.
 Their time spent finding the courage to tell their story is literally wiped out!!

-It never proposed we only think positive or ignore the challenges we are faced with in order to heal ourselves but rather champion the resilience and creativity that has seen us get to where we are today, and encourage us to find more inner resources to continue in an even more effective way, this involves much more than just thinking positive.
+However, it never proposed we only think positive or ignore the challenges we are faced with in order to heal ourselves but rather champion the resilience and creativity that has seen us get to where we are today, and encourage us to find more inner resources to continue in an even more effective way, this involves much more than just thinking positive.

 SO DOES POSITIVE THINKING BENEFIT OUR OVERALL WELLNESS

 The answer is yes, but, keeping in mind that it is much more complex than just thinking positive and being optimistic to achieve happiness.